Low account balances having an effect on your dating life? It’s okay, we’ve all been there.

 Pizza by the Slice at Mikey’s Late Night Slice

-Go old school with hot Dogs at Dirty Frank’s Hot Dog Palace
+Go old school with hot dogs at Dirty Frank’s Hot Dog Palace

 Share a romantic breakfast date at German Village Coffee Shop

 Your buck goes a long way at German Village Coffee Shop.
 This is my favorite breakfast hang in the city and it will become yours too once you see the cheap prices, the delicious bacon, and get served by the marvelous staff.
-(Looking at you Debbie, Shannon, and Craig!)

 Take a stroll through the Book Loft.

 If you’re into literature, you need to head to The Book Loft in German Village.
 It’s 32 rooms of books, stacked to the ceiling and in every nook & cranny.
-It doesn’t cost anything to look around, but we’re sure you could find something dope for less than $20.
-Pro tip: Don’t separate from your date unless you want to spend 45 minutes trying to find one another!
+It doesn’t cost anything to look around, but we’re sure you could find something dope for less than $25.
+Pro tip: Don’t separate from your date unless you want to spend 45 minutes trying to find one another.